Get the basics down in 2 minutes and let me guide you through a short meditation.

 You don’t need me...

 Guided meditations are awesome—especially for beginners—but people have been meditating for thousands of years without them.
 While you don’t need me or my videos to develop a practice, I can make it so much easier.

 Let’s do this together.

-With a variety of meditations available, you can experiment and see what style resonates with you the most.
+With a variety of guided meditations available, you can experiment and see what style resonates with you the most.
 Also, by giving you the option to combine movement with meditation, you’ll build strength physically and mentally and experience a shift from the inside out.
 Ready to do this with me?